-I didn't see this coming, but two years after getting off the couch to go to my 1st track... in 2019 I will be attempting to get my racing license.
+I didn't see this coming, but two years after getting off the couch to go to my 1st track... in 2019 I attempted to get my racing license.
 In this series you will see behind the scenes activities to get the bike prepped, gear and bike tech inspected, racer school to get a license, and into racing.
 As with my other series, I will be featuring other racers at various levels.
-Planned tracks will include Portland International Raceway, The Ridge, Pacific Raceways, Oregon Raceway Park, and of course the Mac Track.
+Planned tracks will include Portland International Raceway, The Ridge, Pacific Raceways, and of course the Mac Track.

 In the off season I added another bike or two, including a 2016 Yamaha R6 - which gives me the tri-fecta LOL.
 I'm race prepping both the R3 and the R6, but I plan on racing the funnest bike I've ever ridden on a track which is the Yamaha R3.

-At the heart of my 2019 video series is this step-by-step section that provides the detailed process I went through to prepare, get my license, and start motorcycle road racing.
+At the heart of my 2019 season is this step-by-step section that provides the detailed process I went through to prepare, get my license, and start motorcycle road racing.
 Related details, photos, and videos are embedded in these sections.

 Throughout the 2019 season, I had the opportunity to interact with various racers and those videos have been added to my Racer Profiles section where we associate photos, videos, and their interactions on the NWRR podcast.
 See the following list of racers I interviewed with (links and more will be added when time allows us to process our backlog)...